kitpages/kitpages-cms-shop-edition/README.md

-Kitpages Cms Edition
+Kitpages Cms Shop Edition
 ========================

-This document contains information on how to install KitpagesCms Edition.
+This document contains information on how to install KitpagesCms Edition with a shop.
-KitpagesCms Edition is based on Symfony Standard edition with additional the bundle to use the kitpages Cms
+KitpagesCms Shop Edition is based on Symfony Standard edition with additional the bundle to use the kitpages Cms

 ## Installation